 - Letters of recommendation or a personal essay

 - Minimum cumulative GPA or minimum GPA on core-HR undergraduate courses

 Depending on the program, a master’ degree in an HR field can range between one and two years.
 Topics that will be studied as part of the program include:

 - Organizational analysis

 - Leadership and management psychology

 - Corporate culture, benefits, and advancement

-Candidates can meet the education requirements for the following careers with a master’s degree in Human Resources (from a survey of job vacancies taken in May 2015 and shown for illustrative purposes only):
+Candidates can meet the education requirements for the following careers with a master’s degree in Human Resources (Shown for illustrative purposes only):

 - Human Resources Assistant (GS-07) with the Department of the Air Force – Candidates will need at least one year of graduate studies or superior academic achievement as an undergrad to qualify for this position.

 - Human Resources Specialist (GS-09) with the Department of the Army – Candidates for this position must have a master’s degree or at least two years of graduate-level education.